ArturColen/Python-projects/README.md

 #

 ### 9 - Aquarium manager 🐠
 The project was developed with the intention of filtering and mapping the data in an aquarium.
-To do this, we used some dummy data in JSON format to place all animals of the type "fish" in aquarium number 42.
+To do this, some dummy data in JSON format was used to place all animals of the type "fish" in the tank number 42.
+In addition, another program was created within this folder to be able to how many animals of each type are in the aquarium.

 #